gremlin/selinux-policies/README.md

 sudo semodule -i selinux-policies-v0.0.3/gremlin-openshift3.cil
 ```

-You you can follow the remaining subsections to install directly from source.
+You can follow the remaining subsections to install directly from source.

 ### Install build tools